-(a) Claims against Company not acknowledged as debts:

-(i) The Claim against the Company under Andhra Pradesh Good Act, 2017 and Rajasthan Goods and Services Tax Act, 2017 of penalty and interest (net of provision) \
+Particulars March 31, 2021 March 31, 2020 (Restated) Con tingent liabilities (a) Claims against Company not acknowledged as debts: (i) The Claim against the Company under Andhra Pradesh Goods and Services Tax Act, 2017 and Rajasthan Goods and Services Tax Act, 2017 demanding tax, penalty and interest (net of provision) 249.41 140.14 249.41 140.14

-\ The demand was raised on Sterling and Wilson Private Limited ('SWPL') by Authorities.
+^{} The demand was raised on Sterling and Wilson Private Limited ('SWPL') by Authorities.
 However, Pursuant to the Scheme of Arrangement, the Business of the Company was held in trust by Sterling and Wilson Private Limited ('SWPL') with effect from March 9, 2017 till March 28, 2018 (the scheme become approved by Statutory Authorities).
 Accordingly, the contingent liability is considered in the books of the Company.